 What can I expect when I arrive for my first Private session?

-Prior to your first session, you will book an initial complimentary consultation.
+Your first 55 minute session will be your initial consultation appointment.
 This is when we will talk about your fitness goals, fill out your Pilates Student Profile Form, which includes your goals for the Pilates work, and discuss any health issues or special considerations.
 You will also do a short movement and postural analysis/assessment.
-This consultation takes 20 minutes, and can be done separately, or in conjunction with your first session.
-Our first session together we will then introduce you to some of the basic Pilates Principles and concepts, and familiarize you with the Pilates equipment.
+This consultation takes 20 minutes, and then leads into your first 30 minute Pilates session.
+Our first session together we will then introduce you to some of the basic Pilates Principles and concepts and familiarize you with the Pilates equipment.
 After that, we will go forward towards your Pilates transformation.

 Are Yoga and Pilates the same?
 If not, what are some of the differences?

 Though Yoga and Pilates share some similarities, such as a focus on breath through movement, both being mind-body practice, helping stretch through the body, and improving balance there are many difference as well.
 Pilates is a physical fitness system that has a larger focus on full-movement, resistance training, and core-centered movements.
 Yoga has a larger emphasis on the Spiritual side for moving meditation, as well as held poses for strengthening.
 Pilates is an exercise system, whereas Yoga is a form of meditation.

 What is your cancellation policy?

-Waveforms Pilates has an 8-hour cancellation policy.
-If you will not be able to make your scheduled appointment, you must contact your Pilates Instructor prior to 8-hours before your session or you will be responsible for the payment.
+Waveforms Pilates has an 24-hour cancellation policy.
+If you will not be able to make your scheduled appointment, you must either cancel your appointment through our online calendar system or contact your Pilates Instructor prior to 24-hours before your session or you will be responsible for the payment.
 This ensures that your time slot could still be filled by another student.

 Pilates equipment?
 I thought Pilates was done just on a mat?